 Many animal research and conservation stations and organizations are desperately short-staffed and can always use volunteers, but some places treat their animals (and volunteers) far better than others.

-If you’re going through a reputable program provider, then you’ll be placed at a reputable site, since the organization and host location typically have a well-established relationship with the host community and the environment, and depend on positive reviews to continue marketing their program.
+If you’re going through a reputable program provider, you’ll be placed at a reputable site since the organization and host location typically has a well-established relationship with the local community and environment.

 If, however, you’re choosing to go on your own or find a host location independently, you’ll need to do a bit more of a background check before signing on to anything.
-See if you can find some reviews (like, here on Go Overseas) or other information online.
+Reading reviews should be part of your research before booking a program.

-Speak with someone familiar with the site (like a past volunteer or NGO who works nearby) and ask to talk on Skype with some of the staff to make sure that everything is legitimate before you buy your ticket.
+If there are still concerns, speak with someone familiar with the site (like a past volunteer or NGO who works nearby) and ask to talk on Skype with staff to ensure that everything is legitimate before buying your ticket.
 Any legitimate organization should speak on the phone or Skype with every single volunteer.

-If you want to work strictly with lemurs, then it makes sense to look for a project in Madagascar focused on lemurs at a reserve or national park with a animal rehabilitation or wildlife study center.
+If you want to work strictly with, say, lemurs, it makes sense to look for a project in Madagascar focused on lemurs at a reserve or national park with an animal rehabilitation or wildlife study center.

 Be aware that people study and train for years to acquire the skills necessary for working with large protected species, so don't complain if the closest you get to the elephants is with a pair of binoculars.

-On the other hand, if you’re more interested in seeing what daily life is like for park rangers in game reserves, then direct your attention toward countries like South Africa, Namibia, Kenya and Tanzania, which have large reserves that accept volunteers to help with everything from poaching patrols to documenting animal behavior, as well as offering opportunities to shadow rangers.
+On the other hand, if you’re more interested in seeing what daily life is like for park rangers in game reserves, then direct your attention toward countries like South Africa, Namibia, Kenya, and Tanzania.
+These countries have large reserves that accept volunteers to help with everything from poaching patrols to documenting animal behavior and offering opportunities to shadow rangers.

-Remember, with any volunteer program, organizations who cut costs might not be the best run.
+Remember, organizations that cut costs might be doing so at the expense of the animals' or volunteers' safety.
 If you want to be a responsible volunteer and make sure your needs (safety and otherwise) are taken care of, focus on how they answer the questions we listed above -- not how much it will cost.

 You wouldn’t walk into a boxing ring without knowing how many rounds you’re going, so why would you head halfway across the world to work with animals if you don’t even know what they eat?

-Granted, any respectable host site or program will provide you with basic orientation and an introduction to the populations you’ll be seeing, but you’ll be ahead of the game if you come in with some prior knowledge about the country, region and the particular animals you may work with.
+Granted, a good host site or program will provide you with basic orientation and an introduction to the populations you’ll be seeing, but you’ll be ahead of the game if you come in with some prior knowledge about the country, region, and the particular animals with which you may encounter.